 The amazing Monica Lee Kennedy joins me today to talk about her series The Parting Breath in which the land itself is sentient.
 Check out what inspired the story and its characters here in the interview and don’t miss out on your chance to win a copy of the series opener, The Land’s Whisper!
 Giveaway details will be at the end of this post.

-A story is often inspired by a question.
-What question inspired you to write this novel?
+I find that a story was often inspired by a question.
+Was there a question that inspired you to write The Parting Breath series?

 It wasn’t a question that drew me to write this story, but more of a sense of dissatisfaction.
 I was displeased by all the novels laden with sex and unappealing heroes. … Continue reading →